 Oxandrin is an anabolic steroid that is taken by mouth.
 Anabolic steroids are synthetic steroid hormones that look and act a lot like testosterone.
 In a small study, it decreased visceral fat.
 However, it also made LDL ("bad") cholesterol go up and HDL ("good") cholesterol go down, and was accompanied by a small drop in subcutaneous fat.
-No body fat studies have been done with the other commonly-used anabolic steroid, nandrolone decanoate.

 Ultrasound-assisted liposuction has been successfully used to remove fat accumulation in the back of the neck (buffalo hump).
 Liposuction for this purpose has a good track record of insurance coverage when health care providers justify it due to pain or sleep disorders.
 In some cases, however, the hump may return after a few months.
 Liposuction should not be used for removing visceral fat in the belly, since the procedure is designed to remove fat under the skin and not deep down around the organs.